nethvish/nethvish/README.md

 ### Hi there, I'm Nethum Vishwadinu 👋

 ### I'm a Web Designer, Software Developer, Youtuber and a Tech Geek!!!

+* 🎓 I am a Data Science undergraduate at Sri Lanka Institute of Information Technology
 <!--
 **nethvish/nethvish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.